 Pinko has been an Android favorite for a long time thanks to minimalist icons with high attention to detail.
 Pinko turns all your apps into circles which have all been colored and designed with care.
 The dialer app looks like the mouthpiece of an old-fashioned telephone, and the messaging and all apps icons are just groups of circles.

-It doesn’t make the interface look a whole lot different, and it doesn’t use any fancy animations, it just creates an almost retro style which looks neater and more sophisticated than many other competing themes.Pinko theme for APUS Launcher
+It doesn’t make the interface look a whole lot different, and it doesn’t use any fancy animations, it just creates an almost retro style which looks neater and more sophisticated than many other competing themes.Pinko APUS stylish theme

 7. Music Life for Go Launcher